How Much Food Should I Eat?

-The price of such overabundance is high.
-It's common knowledge that people who consistently overeat are likely to become overweight.
-But they also risk getting a number of medical problems, including high blood pressure, high cholesterol, type 2 diabetes, bone and joint problems, breathing and sleeping problems, and even depression.
+People who consistently overeat are likely to become overweight.
+They also risk getting a number of medical problems, including high blood pressure, high cholesterol, type 2 diabetes, bone and joint problems, breathing and sleeping problems, and even depression.
 Later in life, people who are overweight or obese are at greater risk for heart disease, heart failure, and stroke.

 It's easy to understand why the food industry tends to serve way more food than is necessary: Customers love to feel like they're getting the best value for their money!
 But the value meal is no deal when it triples our calories and sets the stage for health problems.

 So what can you do to take back control?
 A good place to start is knowing about two things that can help you eat smart: serving sizes and recommended amounts of different foods.

 Look at the label on any product package and you'll see a nutrition information section that gives a serving size for that food.
 Contrary to popular belief, this serving size is not telling you the amount you should be eating.
 It's simply a guide to help you see how many calories and nutrients — as well as how much fat, sugar, and salt — you get from eating a specific quantity of that food.